My history titles

 Digital: Kindle here (best enjoyed on tablets)

 Deeply Canadian: New Submarines for a New Millennium is a book for everyone who is interested in naval history.
 It begins where the successful Through a Canadian Periscope ended and tells the story of how Canada nearly lost her submarine service in the 1990s after decades of dedicated duty.

 An enjoyable read, Deeply Canadian explains why Canada selected used conventional submarines for the 21st century and follows the bedeviled VIctoria class acquisition program against the backdrop of our submarine heritage and naval-political history.

 Sing a New Song: Portraits of Canada's Crusading Bishops

 chronicles the impact four ground-breaking bishops had on Canadian society.
-In thoroughly researched and finely drawn biographies Ferguson examines the contributions of George Hills, David Somerville, Douglas Hambidge, and Michael Ingham while delving with compelling insight into their personal and spiritual lives as they fought for the rights of Blacks, women, aboriginals and gays.
+In thoroughly researched and finely drawn biographies Ferguson examines the contributions of George Hills, David Somerville, Douglas Hambidge, and Michael Ingham while delving with compelling insight into their personal and spiritual lives as they fought for the rights of Blacks, women, First Nations and the LGBTQ community.

 Digital: Kindle here

 James Douglas: Father of British Columbia is an adventure story set in pre-Confederation Canada written especially for 15 to 18-year-olds.
 Part-Black and illegitimate, 15-year-old James Douglas sailed alone from Scotland to join the fur trade and later became the first governor of British Columbia.
 This YA biography weaves through the heart of Canadian history when the BC was a wild land, Vancouver did not exist, and Victoria was a muddy village.
 Foreword by Stephen Hume.

 Selected as one of the Best Books of 2010 (nonfiction - grades 7-12) by Resource Links Magazine.